wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## A/B Testing

 DNS (Domain Name Service) servers within Amazon's Route 53 service resolves IP addresses from host names.
-It can also be used to allocate to different sets of servers handling different versions of an app.
+Application Load Balances can also be used to allocate to different sets of servers handling different versions of an app.
+<a target="_blank" href="https://interactive.linuxacademy.com/diagrams/DevopsDoctrine.html">This</a>

 ### Time to Additional Capacity